reclaimprotocol/zkfetch-express-example/README.md

 This is an example project that demonstrates how to use zk-fetch on an Express.js server.
 The project is a simple API that fetches the current Ethereum price in USD from the CoinGecko API and generates a proof using zk-fetch.

 - Fetch Ethereum price (USD) from the CoinGecko API.
-- Generate a cryptographic proof for the Ethereum price using zk-fetch.
+- Generate a proof for the Ethereum price using zk-fetch.
 - Transform the proof data to be used on-chain

 ## Installation